Introduction

 - Ocean wave blending – rendering tillable ocean heightmap texture in a single pass

-- Niagara environment interaction – High-quality effects, bouncy, plants, character swimming, boats,
+- Niagara environment interaction – High-quality effects, bouncy plants, character swimming, boats,

 - Clean, efficient, GPU-friendly implementation, interface designed with the KISS (Keep It Simple, Stupid) rule in mind